This is a demo store for testing purposes — no orders shall be fulfilled. Dismiss

 Sailing Tall Ships of Earlier Years

-Did you ever wonder how such a large contingent of Scottish people ended up settling in Nova Scotia?
-A few settlers were among the earliest arrivals to settle in Nova Scotia but major arrivals did not commence until 1773.
+Major arrivals did not commence until 1773 when the territory of Nova Scotia was safely in the hands of the English.
+Among the first settlers were from the Lowlands, persecuted Catholics, Jacobites and the Highland Clearances in the 18th and 19th C. They came through the ports of Sydney, Halifax and Pictou.
+From 1770 to 1815, over 15,000 Scots were to settle through Pictou.
+Pictou became known as the birthplace of New Scotland.
 A tall ship called “Hector” arrived in Pictou with a large group of Presbyterian Scots from the north east coast of Scotland.
 You can visit a replica of the ship there today.
 In 1775; Michael MacDonald moved to the western shore of Cape Breton from Prince Edward Island.
 Many of his relatives and friends soon joined him and settled the present day Inverness area of Cape Breton.
 The Roman Catholic Scots followed suit and settled in the Antigonish area.
 Others soon settled around the Bra D’or Lake region of Cape Breton by 1800.

 Scotland(Virginii/Pixabay)